Onnazzz/Structural-Prediction-of-Conotoxins/README.md

 Given their high specificity, they have been used to determine the selectivity of certain drugs to ion channels.
 They have also been used in the synthesis of powerful analgesics that block the release of pain neurotransmitters, preventing their spread to the brain.

-Objective:

-Perform structural prediction using AlphaFold2 and RoseTTAFold from primary sequences of five different conotoxin superfamilies (one from each family).

 Conclution: